Interactive IPA Vowel Chart with Audio: Learn British English Vowel Sounds

 The Purpose of the Vowel Sound Chart

-The vowel sound chart specifies the position of the tip of the tongue for each vowel.
+The vowel sound chart specifies the position of the the tongue for each vowel.

 It is often assumed that the vowel sounds /ɪ/ and /iː/ differ only in length.
-However, according to the chart, we can see that the position of the tip of the tongue also differs.
+However, from observing the chart, we can see that the /iː/ sound is further forward compared to the /ɪ/ sound.
 The /iː/ sound is a front vowel sound, while the /ɪ/ sound is a near-front vowel sound.

 This chart is useful for linguists, academics, languages learners, accent coaches and actors, etc.